-6 What information must be made available to prospective investors and how must it be presented?
+What information must be made available to prospective investors and how must it be presented?

 In connection with public IPOs, issuers are currently required to publish a prospectus pursuant to both Swiss corporate law (the CO) and to the SIX Listing Rules.
 The requirements of these two regimes are discussed in greater detail below.
-However, it should be noted that the new proposed prospectus regime under FinSA includes certain requirements regarding the content of prospectuses, which will need to be reviewed and approved by a competent authority with respect to its completeness, coherence and comprehensibility.
+However, the new prospectus regime under FinSA includes certain requirements regarding the content of prospectuses, which will need to be reviewed and approved by a competent authority with respect to its completeness, coherence and comprehensibility.
 It is expected that SIX and BX will apply to be competent reviewing bodies pursuant to the FinSA.
-See Update and trends for further information.
+See question 20 for further information.